conorgil/json-haze/README.md

      That is still a valid JSON v3 schema, but what does it mean?
 The value for the field has to be a string with minLength of 10 and none of the options in the enum satisfy that...???

+     I have decided to treat enum as a first class simple type because the user can just list their values and no other restrictions are necessary.
+If you don't want them to pick a value, don't put it in the enum.